 GCSE: Mathematics and a Science subject at grade C/4

-A-levels: BBB, including B in one science subject or Mathematics (PE and Psychology count as science A-levels)
+A-levels: ABB, including B in one science subject or Mathematics (PE and Psychology count as science A-levels)

-IB: 30 points or three Higher Level certificates with 555, including Higher Level Science or Mathematics grade 5, or (if not taking HL Maths) Standard Level Mathematics/Maths Studies grade 4.
+IB: 32 points or three Higher Level certificates with 655.
+Either must include Higher Level Science or Mathematics grade 5, or (if not taking HL Maths) Standard Level Mathematics grade 4.
+We will accept either IB Maths syllabus at Standard Level or Higher Level.

 T-levels: Distinction, depending on subject studied - advice on acceptability can be provided.